MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 ms.service: powerbi
 ms.subservice: pbi-collaborate-share
 ms.topic: how-to
-ms.date: 01/07/2022
+ms.date: 01/10/2022
 LocalizationGroup: Reports
 ---
 # Start in Power BI with Analyze in Excel

 With **Analyze in Excel**, you can bring Power BI datasets into Excel, and then view and interact with them using PivotTables, charts, slicers, and other Excel features.
 Need some background before you get started?
-See [Connect Excel to Power BI datasets](service-connect-power-bi-datasets-excel.md).
+See the **Prerequisites** section of [Connect Excel to Power BI datasets](service-connect-power-bi-datasets-excel.md#prerequisites) before you get started.

 ## Connect to Power BI data with Analyze in Excel